The Ultimate Guide to Truck Route Planning in 2022

 Improve customer service & punctuality

 Only with professional route planning, that also takes into account time factors such as current traffic information or driving and rest times, can a reliable estimated time of arrival (ETA) be calculated.
 The ETA can be passed on to customers and stakeholders in the supply chain.
-The result: Service Level Agreements are met, penalties for being late at the loading bay are reduced, and customers are happy about an on-time delivery.
+The result: Service Level Agreements are met, penalties for being late at the ramp are reduced, and customers are happy about an on-time delivery.

 Reduce fuel consumption